Monique-nel/BFB321-Group04/README.md

 # Mzanzi Market

-The Mzanzi Market project, completed in accoordance with the BFB 321 module requirements, is a web application that adresses the communication gap between Farmers Markets, Vendors and Customers in the South African Supply chain context.
-This repository contains the code and resources for the project to demonstrate core marketplace features: product listing, browsing and user interactions.
+The Mzanzi Market project, completed in accordance with the BFB 321 module requirements, is a web application that addresses the communication gap between Farmers Markets, Vendors and Customers in the South African Supply chain context.
+This repository contains the code and resources for the project, demonstrating core marketplace features: product listing, browsing, and user interactions.

 ## Project owners
-The application was developed in accordance with the BFB 321 module requirements, for Mr Ibrahim Akanbi and Mr Thabang Ngwenya by Project Group 04.
-The developers are:
+The application was developed in accordance with the BFB 321 module requirements, for **Mr Ibrahim Akanbi** and Mr **Thabang Ngwenya** by **Project Group 04.** The developers are:
 - **Monique Nel** (Project lead): u23614057
 - **Beate du Plessis** : u04659075
 - **Izé Rautenbach** : u23539489
 - **Lana van Rooyen** : u23524342
 ## Features
-- User authenitication, registration and management
+- User authentication, registration and management
 - User detail pages
 - Product listing and detail pages
 - Admin area for product management (create / edit / remove)